 In defiance, however, of the final and executory ruling against the City of Iligan, (a) issued a Notice of Delinquency against NSC for tax arrears covering the period 1999 to 2016, (b) levied the NSC properties, and (c) set the public auction thereof on October 19, 2016, even as the Local Government Unit (LGU) received the October 18, 2016 Writ of Execution issued by the Regional Trial Court of Makati City, Branch 57 ("Makati Trial Court"), directing it to (a) comply with the affirmed Tax Amnesty Agreement dated October 13, 2004, and (b) afford NSC relief from the payment of interests and penalties.
 On November 3, 2016, the Iligan City police took possession of the NSC Plant compound.
-On November 4, 2016, the Sangguniang Panglunsod and City Treasurer to show cause why they should not be held in contempt, and (b) nullify the October 19, 2016 Auction Sale of the NSC properties.
+On November 4, 2016, the NSC, through the Liquidator, filed an Omnibus Motion to (a) direct the City of Iligan, the Sangguniang Panglunsod and City Treasurer to show cause why they should not be held in contempt, and (b) nullify the October 19, 2016 Auction Sale of the NSC properties.